-School commences at 08:40; Breakfast Club opens at 07:30.
-School lessons end at 16:00, clubs extend until 17:00 and afterschool care is available until 18.00, during which time supervision will be provided by teaching staff who have undergone appropriate levels of training.
+School commences at 08:40; Breakfast Club opens at 07:30, school is open to other students from 8am.
+School lessons end at 4pm, clubs extend until 17:15 and homework club is available until 18.00, during which time supervision will be provided by teaching staff who have undergone appropriate levels of training.
 Students are not allowed on site without supervision.